Next James Bond Odds: Turner Now Favored to Be the Next Bond

 Turner is best known for playing Theseus Scamander in the Fantastic Beasts series, but the general public wouldn't know him from anything else.
 He took on the leading role in George Clooney's The Boys in the Boat, which was released in 2023.
 However, the film was hardly a box office hit, grossing $55.5 million, and the reviews were mixed.

-The name most closely linked to Bond over the last two years, there is now some value in backing Aaron Taylor-Johnson to land the role that was once thought to be his to lose.
+The name most closely linked to Bond over the last two years, Taylor-Johnson has once again emerged as a favorite, after his odds plummeted to +750 in mid-October.
 His action-heavy resume featuring Bullet Train, Tenet, and Nosferatu is seasoned enough to handle the weight of the Bond franchise, and Taylor-Johnson himself fits the profile perfectly.
 He is one English candidate that will always be mentioned in Bond casting conversations, and on paper, there’s very little standing in his way.

-Still only 29, Dickinson is a relative newcomer riding high off the buzz of his lead performance in Babygirl last year.
+Still only 29, Dickinson is a relative newcomer riding high off the buzz of his lead performance in Babygirl.

 Despite earning critical acclaim across several recent projects, the tall Englishman lacks the resume the studio may be looking for in choosing their franchise anchor.
 His earlier price was inflated by his inclusion on the rumoured shortlist, but with the market now adjusting, he's drifted to a more reasonable number that better reflects his current profile.